Steve Tikolo: International career

 In 1996 Cricket World Cup, Tikolo made his ODI debut for Kenya.
 Coming in at 3 for his maiden innings Tikolo made 65 against India.
-Tikolo went on to play a couple more impressive innings in the Cup, top scoring for his side with 29 in their historic victory over West Indies at Pune and 96 against Sri Lanka at Kandy.
+Tikolo went on to play a couple more impressive innings in the World Cup, top scoring for his side with 29 in their historic victory over the West Indies at Pune and 96 against Sri Lanka at Kandy.

 Tikolo further enhanced his reputation as Kenya's premier batsman with 147 against Bangladesh in the 1997 ICC Trophy final.
 The innings gave them official ODI status and booked Kenya's place in England for the 1999 Cricket World Cup.
-It was another successful World Cup for Tikolo as he made a pair of 50's against India and England.
+It was another successful World Cup for Tikolo as he made a pair of 50s against India and England.

-In 2002 Tikolo was named as the new Kenyan captain and led from the front in the 2002 ICC Champions Trophy with innings of 93 and 69.
+In 2002 Tikolo was named the new Kenyan captain and led from the front in the 2002 ICC Champions Trophy with innings of 93 and 69.

-Tikolo led the Kenyan national side during their run to the semi finals of the 2003 Cricket World Cup.
-This was a huge feat for a country that has not even been granted Test status, which is still rated as the best performance by Kenya in international arena.
+Tikolo led the Kenyan national side during their run to the semi-finals of the 2003 Cricket World Cup.
+This was a huge feat for a country that had not even been granted Test status, which is still rated as the best performance by Kenya in the international arena.

-After a poor 2004 ICC Champions Trophy, he quit as captain and instead led a players' strike in protest of internal politics.
+After a poor 2004 ICC Champions Trophy, Tikolo quit as captain and instead led a players' strike in protest against internal politics.
 The strike forced a new regime and he returned as captain.

-In 2007 he became the first player from a non Test playing country to appear in 100 ODI games and also 2,500 ODI runs.
+In 2007 he became the first player from a non Test playing country to appear in 100 ODI games and score 2,500 ODI runs.

-His last appearance as captain, was the 2009 ICC World Cup Qualifier, where Kenya secured place for the 2011 Cricket World Cup.
+His last appearance as captain was the 2009 ICC World Cup Qualifier, where Kenya secured place for the 2011 Cricket World Cup.

 In August 2010, months after walking out on the team and indicating he would not play international cricket again, Tikolo announced his availability for the 2011 World Cup.
-He announced his retirement after the World Cup but returned at age of 42 when he was recalled for 2013 ICC World Twenty20 Qualifier in UAE.
+He announced his retirement after the World Cup but returned aged 42 when he was recalled for 2013 ICC World Twenty20 Qualifier in UAE.

 Tikolo has also represented an Africa XI against an Asia XI.
 Tikolo's dominance of Kenyan cricket, is well highlighted that as of January 2007 he possessed six of the nine highest scores by a Kenyan batsman in ODI cricket.
 Tikolo has made three ODI centuries; 106* against Bangladesh, 111 against Bermuda and 102 against Zimbabwe.
 He has been dismissed in the 90s on three occasions.